 What is SRP?

 The Scriptable Render Pipeline came out with Unity 2018.
-The bottom line is this, SRP is a visual, node based, way of creating and editing materials, without having to write a single line of code.
-Because of this we can create some pretty cool looking results in an extremely short time.
+The bottom line is this: SRP is a feature in Unity that allows developers to control the way materials and objects are rendered.
+Included in the SRP is what’s called the “Shader Graph” which a graphical, node-based way of making custom shaders.
+Because of this, we can create some pretty cool looking results in an extremely short time.
 The initial concept and look of the shader graphs from SRP may look daunting and complicated, but once you get the hang of it, you’ll find it is an incredible tool.